 Whether you’re a beginner just starting to play or a jam veteran that’s been playing for years, eventually you’ll be in a jam and someone will call a song you’ve never heard.
 Or maybe you’ve heard it but is one of those tunes you’ve always forgotten to learn!
 Whatever the reason, you don’t know the melody or the chords of the song.
 The song leader may provide you the key, they may even provide the basic progression – but they also just might start playing without providing any real insight.
 So what do you do hotshot?
 What do you do?

 In this mandolin workshop, I’ll discuss my process for playing a songs that I’ve either never heard before or heard but never learned to play before.
+Simply put – I’ll show you how playing to the chords can help you play nearly any tune.

 The TL;DR – I fake it.